pyOpenSci/pyopensci.github.io/_pages/partners.md

 - **A diverse and growing team of editors.** We ask partner communities to have at least 2 members of their community on our editorial team.
 We want our partner community to make the final decision on whether a package should receive the label of being "affiliated".
 Typically an editor will run 2-4 reviews a year.
 [Learn more about the editor role.](https://www.pyopensci.org/software-peer-review/how-to/editors-guide.html)
 - **A suite of community reviewers whose expertise spans numerous scientific domains.** We ask that partner communities help us find reviews in their specific domain areas as packages come in for review.
 [Learn more about the requirements for reviewers.](https://www.pyopensci.org/software-peer-review/how-to/reviewer-guide.html)
-- **Community driven packaging resources and guidelines:** Our packaging guidelines are what drive the peer review process.
-Rather than communities creating their own individual guidelines, we hope that partners can join us in expanding our packaging resources as it makes sense.
+- **Community driven packaging resources and guidelines:** Our packaging guidelines drive the peer review process.
+Instead of communities creating their own individual guidelines, pyOpenSci partners collaborate with us to expand packaging resources.
 </div>
 </div>